ElainaPata/Flight-Delay-Analysis-Data-Warehouse-Project/Analysis/README.md

 ![Weather Impact](analysis_results/weather_impact_delay.png)

 **Insight:**
 Surprisingly, flights with no precipitation show slightly higher average delays compared to those with precipitation.
-This suggests that factors beyond weather—such as traffic volume or operational constraints—may have a stronger influence on delays in this dataset.
+This suggests that factors beyond weather such as traffic volume or operational constraints may have a stronger influence on delays in this dataset.

 ---